 - To keep health risks from alcohol to a low level it is safest not to drink more than 14 units a week on a regular basis.
-(2) - If you regularly drink as much as 14 units per week, it is best to spread your drinking evenly over 3 or more days.
-If you have one or two heavy drinking episodes a week, you increase your risks of death from long term illness and from accidents and injuries.
-(3) - The risk of developing a range of health problems (including strokes as well as cancers of the mouth, throat and breast) increases the more you drink on a regular basis.
-(4) - If you wish to cut down the amount you drink, a good way to help achieve this is to have several drink-free days each week.
+(2) If you regularly drink as much as 14 units per week, it is best to spread your drinking evenly over 3 or more days.
+If you have one - or two heavy drinking episodes a week, you increase your risks of death from long term illness and from accidents and injuries.

+The risk of developing a range of health problems (including strokes as well as cancers of the mouth, throat and breast) - If you wish to cut down the amount you drink, a good way to help achieve this is to have several drink-free days each week.
 (5)